 How do you throw a fun New Year's Eve party?

-Throw a fun New Year’s Eve party by offering great food and drinks, fun games, and a festive atmosphere that invites family and friends to celebrate together.
+Throw a fun New Year's Eve party by offering great food and drinks, fun games, and a festive atmosphere, inviting family and friends to celebrate.

 What time should a New Year's Eve party start?